 Applicants must have earned a Ph.D. in Chemistry or a related field from an accredited institution and have relevant postgraduate experience.

-The selected applicant will be expected to establish a prominent, externally-funded research program, teach chemistry at the undergraduate and graduate levels, and provide service to UCF and the profession.
+All candidates will be expected to teach at the undergraduate level and provide service to the university, department and professional organizations.

 Position Number: 36382.
 The Chemistry Department at the University of Central Florida (UCF) is seeking applications for a permanent, non-tenure earning, 9-month instructor or lecturer position in the field of Forensic Science.